spryker/spryker-shop-core/Bundles/ConfigurableBundlePage/src/SprykerShop/Yves/ConfigurableBundlePage/Theme/default/components/molecules/configurator-state-adjustment-form/README.md

-Displays configurator adjustment state form.
-Form redirects to the slot page by submitting.
+Displays a configurator adjustment state form.
+The form redirects to the slot page upon submission.